 Configuring your dynDNS Client¶

 Here’s how to configure your client to send your IP address to our servers so that we can publish it in the DNS.
+This works with both your own domains and with dynDNS domains registered with us under dedyn.io.
 Depending on your use case, one of the following options might be easier than the others.

 To update your dynDNS IP address, there are several options:

 For most folks, using the integrated dynDNS client of their router will be easiest.
 Here are two ways how to configure it.

 Some routers have support for deSEC out of the box, and you just need to select the right option (“deSEC”, “desec.io”, “dedyn”, or similar).
 For example, if you run a router with the OpenWRT operation system, watch out for the “desec.io” provider.

 If your router does not have deSEC preconfigured, the configuration procedure will depend on the specific type of router which is why we can’t provide a tutorial for all of them.
 However, most of the time it boils down to enter the following details in your router configuration: